 - The fault level could be low (e.g., two insulation faults or a low shortcircuit capability of the generator in weak sunlight) and below the tripping value of the overcurrent protection (circuit breaker or fuses).
 However, a DC arc fault does not spend itself, even when the current is low.
 It could be a serious hazard, particularly for PV modules on buildings. - Circuit breakers and switches used in PV systems are designed to break the rated current or fault current with all poles at open-circuit maximum voltage (UOC MAX).
-To break the current when UOC MAX is equal to 1000V, for instance, four poles in series (two poles in series for each polarity) are required.
+To break the current when UOC MAX is equal to 1500V.
 In double ground fault situations, the circuit breaker or switches must break the current at full voltage with only two poles in series.
 Such switchgear is not designed for that purpose and could sustain irremediable damage if used to break the current in a double-ground fault situation.